sic-mundus/vue-showcase/README.md

 ```sh
 git clone https://github.com/sic-mundus/vue-showcase.git
 ```
-2. Install NPM packages
+2. Install dependencies
 ```sh
 yarn
 ```
-3. Create a project in the Google Firebase console and enable the email authentication
+3. Create a project in the [Google Firebase console](https://console.firebase.google.com/) and enable the email authentication
 4. Add a Web App and follow the steps to get your configuration file
 5. Create a root file **firebase.conf** and paste your config.
 It should look as follows
 ```sh